notofonts/noto-docs/src/descriptions/NotoSerifTamilSlanted.md

-NotoSerifTamilSlanted is a slanted modulated (“serif”) design for texts in the Tamil script.
+NotoSerifTamilSlanted is a slanted modulated (“serif”) design for texts in the Indic _Tamil_ script.
 It has an italic variant, multiple weights and widths, contains 222 glyphs, 10 OpenType features, and supports 147 characters from 5 Unicode blocks.